Valaciclovir Tablets

 -

-Valaciclovir works in a similar way to other genital herpes treatments.
+Valaciclovir works in a similar way to other genital herpes treatments, including aciclovir.
 Some reports show that people get fewer or less serious side effects with valaciclovir compared to the other genital herpes medications.
-This is what makes it slightly more expensive.

 Aciclovir and famciclovir (also known by the brand names Zovirax and Famvir, respectively) are the other approved treatments for genital herpes in the UK.
 Famciclovir is more commonly used to treat shingles or herpes and cold sores in people who have weakened immune systems.

-Valaciclovir can also be more convenient than other medications because you don’t need as many tablets a day, depending on what you need it for.
+Valaciclovir can also be more convenient than other medications, like aciclovir, because you don’t need as many tablets a day for herpes.
+Many doctors prefer prescribing valaciclovir over aciclovir, because of the simplified dosing schedule.

 -